populationgenomics/talos/README.md

 ## Categories

-AIP uses the concept of a 'Category' to label variants which are anticipated to cause disease.
+Talos uses the concept of a 'Category' to label variants which are anticipated to cause disease.
 These categories are assigned on the basis of consequence annotations, and each has been defined in collaboration with Clinical Curators to codify a mental model for when a variant is likely to be relevant to a diagnosis.